-Assign the Channel, Note, and Pressure CC# for each Transport button.
+Assign the Channel, Note, and Pressure CC# for each Transport button in the Basic tab.
 To disable a source, set the number box below 0 to "off" (-1).

 Notes and Pressure CC#s can be set to Normal or Toggle mode and utilize Velocity/CC output number boxes for added functionality.
 See the Normal and Toggle Modes chapter for more information.